Directory layout

 Note

-We don’t use the src/ layout.
-Although a single blog post and a few passionate developers have popularized the idea, in practice, we rarely encounter the problems it solves, and our use of check-manifest and test_requirements.py guard against those problems.
+We don’t use the src/ layout (more).
+In practice, we rarely encounter the problems it solves, and our use of check-manifest and test_requirements.py guard against those problems.

 • Use a single module for all models.